 There, you’ll see what looks like the calendar that you typically see on the front end.

-Hover over any one event and you’ll see options to Edit the event, Trash the event, or View the event on the front end.
+Hover over any one event, and you’ll see options to Edit the event, Trash the event, or View the event on the front end.
 You can add an event to any day by hovering over an individual day cell.

 You can filter your events according to any of the available options under Events Manager.
 You can go directly to the classic single event page editor by clicking Add New at the top.
 You can see the standard list of events by clicking on List in the same place.
 If you have our Filter Bar add-on, you’ll see Filter Bar with Events Manager as well.